 The answer to that question is as various as the pictures on this website.
 Herewith, a brief history of the feed sack:

-Farmers have been using cloth bags for grain, seed and feed ever since cloth was available.
-In the early days, homespun linen was hand sewn into bags for the grain that was kept for use in the home, and for next year’s planting.
-The sacks were considered valuable personal property, and were usually stitched or stencilled with names or initials to identify the owner.
+Farmers have been using cloth bags for grain, seed, and feed ever since cloth was available.
+In the early days, homespun linen was hand-sewn into bags for the grain that was kept for use in the home, and for next year’s planting.
+The sacks were considered valuable personal property and were usually stitched or stenciled with names or initials to identify the owner.

-After the invention of the sewing machine in the mid 19th century, feedsacks became a commercially viable product, and began to be mass produced by the late 1800's.
-As the economy shifted from a rural, agrarian economy to a more urban, industrialized one, more and more of these sacks were used to ship and store grain, feed and flour products.
-At first, the users would bring back the emptied sack to their feed supplier to be refilled, but it was easier for the miller to prefill the sacks, so the empty sacks found other uses in the home as towels, linens or clothing.
+After the invention of the sewing machine in the mid 19th century, feed sacks became a commercially viable product and began to be mass-produced by the late 1800s.
+As the economy shifted from a rural, agrarian economy to a more urban, industrialized one, more and more of these sacks were used to ship and store grain, feed, and flour products.
+At first, the users would bring back the emptied sack to their feed supplier to be refilled, but it was easier for the miller to prefill the sacks, so the empty sacks found other uses in the home like towels, linens, or clothing.

 Sometime in the 1920s, an enterprising manufacturer of cloth bags hit upon an interesting idea – maybe he could sell more sacks if they were decorated to be more desirable for the farmer’s wife.
 And the era of the printed feed sack began.
 No longer just beige muslin, with advertising for the feed company, now sacks began to appear in a wide variety of popular colors and prints.
 And paper labels were applied, like the one pictured above, so that the fabric could be reused without the advertising.